JoEllen Florio Rossebo

 Charlie currently is a consultant, working with a variety of school districts in strategic planning, leadership development and program evaluation.
 He previously served as the Superintendent of the Community Charter Network (CCN), a small group of charter schools in Indianapolis serving nearly 1200 K-12 students.
 Charlie started his career in education as an upper elementary school teacher in New Orleans and, later, became a leader with Citizen Schools, a Boston-based afterschool program focused project-based learning and civic involvement.
 For nearly eight years, Charlie served as the principal of Wayland Middle School, a public school just west of Boston, and the Avondale Meadows Academy, a K-5 public charter school in Indianapolis.
 Charlie and his wife, Mindy, are the proud parents of three daughters who, together, keep their parents busy, humble and appreciative of the creative, engaging, confidence-building opportunities they are afforded through the arts.

-Sherri Glass / Treasurer
+Allison Meta / Treasurer